neektza/nikicajokic.me/_drafts/ruby_concurrency_pt1_primitives_and_abstractions.md

 ## Setting the stage

 For a while now, I've been part of a team that is building a somewhat complex web app in Ruby.
-In addtion with your regular web app business requirements, it has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.
+In addtion with your conventional web app requirements, it has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

 The big requirement that makes this interesting is the long-running process that must deal with many things at the same time.
 While not a particularly unusual problem it was a novelty because as web developers we mostly deal with request/response cylces and dont't have to manage long running processes.
 So, naturally, it took some time to recognize it's inherent concurrent nature and get the architecture right.